 The Status of Certificates of COVID-19 Vaccination

 The COVID-19 pandemic has, while continuing surveillance and research, entered a phase of global mass vaccination.
-Parallel, a morbid growth of boundaries and requirements has emerged to control the entrance of travelers into states all around the world, including a wide variety of analog and digital certificates of vaccination.
+Parallel, a morbid growth of boundaries and requirements has emerged to control the entrance of travellers into states worldwide, including a wide variety of analogue and digital certificates of vaccination.
 These control efforts are aimed at protection against the international spread of the disease, as are the certificates.
 But are these certificates legal?
 And practical?

-The International Health Regulations (IHR) laid down in article 35 that in international traffic no health documents shall be required, other than those provided under the IHR or in recommendations issued by the WHO.
-According to the next article certificates of vaccination shall conform to certain provisions – when the vaccine is administered pursuant to the IHR or recommendations thereto.
+The International Health Regulations (IHR), as laid down in Article 35, state that no health documents shall be required in international traffic other than those provided under the IHR or in recommendations issued by the WHO.
+According to the next article, vaccination certificates shall conform to certain provisions – when the vaccine is administered pursuant to the IHR or its recommendations.
 In Annex 6 of the IHR, it is stressed: “Persons undergoing vaccination or other prophylaxis under these Regulations shall be provided with an international certificate of vaccination or prophylaxis (hereinafter the “certificate”) in the form specified in this Annex.
 No departure shall be made from the model of the certificate specified in this Annex.”

-The IHR is a treaty, legally binding to all WHO member states.
-All those certificates of vaccination that do not conform to the IHR provisions are therefore illegal.
+The IHR is a treaty legally binding on all WHO member states.
+Therefore, certificates of vaccination that do not conform to the IHR provisions are illegal.

-In its April 2021 meeting, that Committee advised as Temporary Recommendation to not require proof of vaccination as a condition of entry, given the limited (although growing) evidence about the performance of vaccines in reducing transmission and the persistent inequity in the global vaccine distribution.
+In its April 2021 meeting, the Committee advised, as a Temporary Recommendation, not to require proof of vaccination as a condition of entry, given the limited (although growing) evidence about vaccines’ performance in reducing transmission and the persistent inequity in global vaccine distribution.

-Though many words are spent on vaccination against COVID-19 by the Committee in its advice and by the WHO throughout its website, a formal recommendation to vaccinate is not issued.
+Though the Committee, in its advice, and the WHO, throughout its website, spend many words on vaccination against COVID-19, a formal recommendation to vaccinate is not issued.
 The entire world is vaccinating against COVID-19, but the WHO apparently does not recommend it.
 Subsequently, certificates of vaccination have no basis in the IHR and do not have to conform to its provisions.

 The Committee motivated its advice by referring to the limited (although growing) evidence about the performance of vaccines in reducing transmission and the persistent inequity in the global vaccine distribution.
 Both are the consequence of a novel emergency that (presumably) requires a novel intervention, as evidence of its performance in reducing transmission only follows after due time by epidemiological research, and equitable global distribution is hampered by human nature and practicalities.

 Many novel emergencies will have these consequences.
-They will be met only after several months at least, needed to establish the importance or irrelevance of a proven vaccination.
-Meanwhile, in a pandemic like with COVID-19, the damage by the standstill of international traffic will have accumulated to levels pressing for its swift restoration.
+They will be met only after several months, at least, to establish the importance or irrelevance of a proven vaccination.
+Meanwhile, in a pandemic like COVID-19, the damage caused by the standstill of international traffic will have accumulated to levels pressing for its swift restoration.

-Vaccinations administered until the conclusion that their proof is recommendable as a condition for entry are just as valid as vaccinations administered from then on.
-After recommendation, they have to be proven at points of entry, whether administered after or before that the recommendation.
-It is counterproductive to have the ‘new’ vaccinations certified according to specific provisions, and the ‘old’ ones not.
-Therefore it should be recommended by the WHO that any vaccinations with possible future relevance for international traffic are to be certified the same way.
+Vaccinations administered until the conclusion that their proof is recommendable as a condition for entry is just as valid as vaccinations administered from then on.
+After a recommendation, they have to be proven at points of entry, whether administered after or before the recommendation.
+It is counterproductive to have the ‘new’ vaccinations certified according to specific provisions and the ‘old’ ones not.
+Therefore, the WHO should recommend that any vaccinations with possible future relevance for international traffic be certified the same way.
 Analog certification may not need the full format prescribed by the IHR.
 Digital certification will ease formatting.

 That being said, it stands to logic that the WHO declared: